snowberryfield/printemps/contents/starter_guide.md

 The `create_expressions("name", {n_1, ..., n_m})` method creates `n_1 * ... * n_m` expressions named `name` with `m`-dimensional index.
 Each constraint can be accessed by like as `s(0, 0)`.

 #### Defining Expression
-An expression can be defined as a first-order functions on decision variables and other expressions (nonlinear functions are modeled in a different way.)
+An expression can be defined as a first-order functions on decision variables and other expressions.
 The following code shows examples of expression definitions.

 ```c++